A reflection by Dr Nicky Rivers MCIEEM, Living Landscape Development Manager.

 I was unable to find an Ecology Expert who had experience of speaking at Planning Inquiries and in the end we came to the conclusion that Claire Baker (Chair of OAG) had suggested in the first place – that I should do it!
 I had been involved in the case for two years by now and am a full member of the Chartered Institute of Ecology and Ecological Managers (CIEEM) which added weight to my ‘credibility’.
 OAG’s fundraising contributed towards some of the time I spent on the case.

-In the end, unfortunately, the Planning Inspector sided with Avant Homes and the planning application was granted, although as a result of the appeal there had been several ‘improvements’ to the proposals.
+In the end, unfortunately, the Planning Inspector sided with Avant Homes and the planning application was granted.
+As a result of the appeal there had been several ‘improvements’ to the proposals.
 We ‘won’ some concessions, including moving the development boundary further away from the adjacent ancient woodland (and reducing the number of housing units in the meantime) and increasing the amount of biodiversity net gain compensation funds offered to SCC.

-I had submitted the LWS evidence to the Sheffield LWS Panel for consideration before the Inquiry, but they had not met due to Covid-19.
-After the Inquiry I took all the site E evidence out of the evidence, added new evidence collected by OAG and resubmitted it to the panel.
+I had submitted the LWS evidence to the Sheffield LWS Panel for consideration before the inquiry, but they had not met due to Covid-19.
+After the inquiry I took all the site E evidence out of the evidence and added new evidence collected by OAG before resubmiting it to the panel.